AndreaSoranzo/b-thesis/README.md

-# Repository per lo stage e tesi
+# Stage and thesis repository

-La repo è divisa nel seguente modo:
+The repository is divided as follows:
-- **scripts/** : script per testare il WAF contro determinati tipi di attacchi
+- **scripts/** :  scripts to test the WAF against specific types of attacks
-- **papers/** : codice typst per la creazione della documentazione/tesi
+- **papers/** : Typst code for creating documentation/thesis
-    - **docs/** : codice typst per la creazione dei documenti come ADR e Specifica Tecnica
+    - **docs/** : Typst code for creating documents such as ADR and Technical Specification
-    - **logs/** : codice typst per la creazione dei log settimanali
+    - **logs/** : Typst code for creating weekly logs
-    - **thesis/** : codice typst per la creazione della tesi
+    - **thesis/** : Typst code for creating the thesis
-- **site/** : sito web statico per il display della documentazione
+- **site/** : static website for displaying the documentation